bbauska/UofM-AdvStyling/readme.md

 </ul>

 <h3>Which UI is best for ReactJS?</h3>

-> UI frameworks like MUI (Material UI), React Bootstrap, React Redux,
+<p>UI frameworks like MUI (Material UI), React Bootstrap, React Redux,
-> and Semantic UI are some of the best UIs for ReactJS.
-Ant Design,
-> Chakra UI, Fluent UI, and Evergreen are also popular UIs.
+and Semantic UI are some of the best UIs for ReactJS.
+Ant Design, Chakra UI, Fluent UI, and Evergreen are also popular UIs.</p>

 <h2 name="ch02">02 -- jQuery</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->